Starting contributing code to Weblate

 Start a development server:

-To run test (see Local testing for more details):
+To run a test (see Local testing for more details):

-It will create development Docker image and start it.
+It will create a development Docker image and start it.
 Weblate is running on

 Adding translation projects and components.

-The script also accepts some parameters, to execute tests run it with
+The script also accepts some parameters, to execute tests, run it with the

 Be careful that your Docker containers are up and running before running the